Wankhede Stadium

 West Indies

-The Wankhede Stadium is located in Mumbai, Maharashtra, India.
-It has been a prominent cricket venue since its establishment in 1974.
+Wankhede Stadium is located in Mumbai, Maharashtra, India.

-What was the first major international match hosted at Wankhede Stadium?
+What was the first international match at Wankhede Stadium?

 Coming Soon